-- 77. In this Part of these Regulations, unless the context otherwise requires- - "appropriate officer" means the returning officer; - "candidate" has the same meaning as in Part 2 of these Regulations; - "costs" includes charges and expenses; - "date of the allowance of an authorised excuse" has the meaning assigned to it by regulation 50(8); - "declaration as to election expenses" means a declaration made under regulation 48; - "judicial office" includes the office of justice of the peace; - "Licensing Order" means the Licensing (Northern Ireland) Order 1996(1) and any enactment amending that Order; - "money" and "pecuniary reward" shall be deemed to include- - (a) any office, place or employment, and - (b) any valuable security or other equivalent of money, and - (c) any valuable consideration, and expressions referring to money shall be construed accordingly;
+- 86. In this Part of these Regulations, unless the context otherwise requires- - "appropriate officer" means the returning officer; - "candidate" has the same meaning as in Part 2 of these Regulations; - "costs" includes charges and expenses; - "declaration as to election expenses" means a declaration made under regulation 52; - "elective office" means any office to which a local government election is held in England or Wales; - "judicial office" includes the office of justice of the peace; - "Licensing Acts" means the Licensing Act 1964(1) and the Acts amending that Act, or the corresponding enactments forming part of the law of Scotland; - "money" and "pecuniary reward" shall be deemed to include- - (a) any office, place or employment, and - (b) any valuable security or other equivalent of money, and - (c) any valuable consideration, - and expressions referring to money shall be construed accordingly; - "payment" includes any pecuniary or other reward; - "prescribed" means prescribed by rules of court; and - "public office" in relation to Scotland means any office held in Scotland- - (a) under the Crown, or - (b) under the charter of a city or borough, or - (c) under the Acts relating to local government or public health or public education, - whether the office is that- - (i) of mayor, provost, chief magistrate, chairman, alderman, councillor, member of a board, commission or other local authority in any local government or other area; or - (ii) of proper officer or other officer under a council, board, commission or other authority; or - (iii) of any other office to which a person is elected or appointed under any such charter or enactment as is mentioned above, including any other municipal or parochial office; and

-- "payment" includes any pecuniary or other reward; - "prescribed" means prescribed by rules of court under section 55 of the Judicature (Northern Ireland) Act 1978(2); - "return as to election expenses" means a return made under regulation 47.
+"return as to election expenses" means a return made under regulation 51.